 The Intellectual Heritage Program runs several online sections of Mosaic I and II each semester.
 These sections meet only online and may benefit students whose schedule or location makes it difficult to attend class in-person.
 The curriculum is the same as all other sections of Mosaic (same texts, same expectations of critical reading and writing).
 Intensive partipation in online discussion forums takes the place of traditional seminar discussion.

 The Intellectual Heritage Program runs several sections of Mosaic I and II each semester that are reserved for students for whom English is a Second Language.
 Only ESL/Bilingual students may register for these sections.
 These smaller sections provide additional support to students as they increase their skills in the university context.
 The curriculum is the same as all other sections of Mosaic, and completion of the courses fulfills the Mosaic requirement in General Education.
 Because ESL sections are reserved, it is required that students register in person in 214 Anderson Hall with Ms. Linda Tribune, Program Coordinator.
 These sections fill quickly.

-Please contact Jessie Iwata, Curriculum Coordinator (firstname.lastname@example.org), with any further questions.
-Questions about transfer credits should be directed to Doug Greenfield, Associate Director (email@example.com).
+Please contact Jessie Iwata, ESL Coordinator (email@example.com), with any questions.
+Questions about transfer credits should be directed to Doug Greenfield, Associate Director (firstname.lastname@example.org).